AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-faq.md

 Keep an eye out on this page and official announcement channels for more info as it becomes available.
 :::

-### Q: I am a Leger Astar EVM App User, what do I need to do?

-All users using Astar EVM Ledger App ([Astar EVM](https://support.ledger.com/hc/en-us/articles/5555310160669-Astar-EVM-ASTR)) users, there are not limitations moving to dApp Staking v3.
-You will be able to participate in dApp staking v3 immediately.

-### Q: We are a dApp participating in dAppStaking v2, What do we need to do?

-Inform your community and stakers that they should be active once dApp Staking v3 goes live and support your project by staking.

 ### Q: I am a Ledger Astar EVM App User, what do I need to do?

 All users using Astar EVM Ledger App ([Astar EVM](https://support.ledger.com/hc/en-us/articles/5555310160669-Astar-EVM-ASTR)) users, there are not limitations moving to dApp Staking V3.
 You will be able to participate in dApp staking V3 immediately.